Rainminds/.github/profile/README.md

 As AI adoption scales, organizations commonly encounter:

 ### Operational Fragmentation
-Governance logic scattered across prompts, scripts, orchestration layers, and team-specific conventions.
+Governance logic scattered across prompts, scripts, orchestration layers, and team conventions.

+### Policy–Code Duplication
+Approval thresholds embedded in workflow logic, requiring redeployment for policy changes.

 ### Broken Chain of Custody
-AI recommendations, human approvals, and execution outcomes not captured as a single verifiable chain.
+AI decisions and human approvals not captured as a single replayable authority record.

-### Policy–Code Duplication
-Approval thresholds embedded in agent logic, requiring redeployment for policy changes.

-Gantral exists to address these failures **at execution time**.
+Rainminds infrastructure exists to address these failures at execution time.

 ---

 ## 📄 Research & Specification

-Gantral is grounded in a formal body of work, defining:
+Gantral is grounded in formal research defining:

 - The AI Execution Control Plane as a missing infrastructure layer
 - Admissible execution invariants for authority
-- A deterministic reference implementation
+- A deterministic reference implementation with cryptographic artifact chaining

 These documents define execution semantics independent of product marketing and serve as the architectural foundation for Gantral.